 Hina Khan, Priyank Sharma, Karanvir, Ankita Lokhande & Others At Dabboo Ratnani’s Calendar Launch

 Celebrity photographer Dabboo Ratnani launched his annual (20th edition) calendar yesterday (January 28, 2019).
-It was a starry event as who's who from Bollywood industry graced the event.
+It was a starry event as the who's who of Bollywood industry graced the event.
 Rekha, Kartik Aryan, Sunny Leone, Tiger Shroff, Vidya Balan were a few Bollywood celebrities who graced the event.
 Apart from Bollywood celebrities, the event was graced by popular television actors.
 Kasautii Zindagii Kay 2's Hina Khan, ex-Bigg Boss contestants Priyank Sharma, Karanvir Bohra with his wife Teejay Sidhu were a few who attended the calendar launch.

-Check out a few pictures from star-studded event!
+Check out a few pictures from the star-studded event!

 Hina Khan At Dabboo Ratnani’s Calendar Launch